alicanli1995/finance-react-project/README.md

 - Statistics Page (Dashboard showing statistics of daily earnings) ✔️But not fully completed
 - Customer comments deleted from shares button is implemented ✔
-- Customize Keycloak Login Page
+- Single Bist Page , improvements in page design ✔
-- Localization
+- Validations ✔ (Not fully completed)
-- Validations
+- Some bug fixing ✔
-- Dark Theme
+- Customize Keycloak Login Page ( X )
-- Single Bist Page , improvements in page design
+- Localization ( X )
-- Some bug fixing
+- Dark Theme ( X )

 **_If there is a stock market stock you want to add, if you see missing, erroneous places, please contact us by e-mail: alicanli1995@gmail.com.
 If you want, you can open an issue, fix it and commit it._**